 Our first home was the definition of a “fixer-upper.”
-We spent every free moment, and every extra dollar repairing and renovating that house for the fiver years we owned it.
-In that time, we also financed two cars and took out a home equity loan.
+We spent every free moment, and every extra dollar repairing and renovating that house for the five years we owned it.
+At that time, we also financed two cars and took out a home equity loan.
 Because we could pay the monthly payments on the above and for the credit cards we were utilizing, we didn’t realize what poor money choices we were making.
-We relied on family for emergencies, were saving very little to retirement, and figured we were young enough that we had plenty of time to worry about retirement after the house was renovated.
+We relied on family for emergencies, were saving very little for retirement, and figured we were young enough that we had plenty of time to worry about retirement after the house was renovated.

 A few years later, David took a new job and we moved 800 miles away from everything and everyone we knew.
 It was during this time that I realized we needed to take a hard look at our financial situation.
-I, as an accountant and the “money” person had no idea what our situation really was.
+I, as an accountant and the “money” person, had no idea what our situation really was.

 The Hard Look

 I decided we were going on a serious budget.
 David obliged.
 We had car loans, credit card debt, and a mortgage.
-We also needed to increase our retirement contributions in order to reach long-term financial goals we had set.
+We also needed to increase our retirement contributions in order to reach the long-term financial goals we had set.

 The Other Side of Debt

 Within a year and a half, we had paid off our credit card, two cars, and started making higher contributions towards retirement.
-Within the next five months we had a fully funded 6-month emergency fund.
+Within the next five months, we had a fully-funded 6-month emergency fund.